K-theory of non-archimedean rings II: Introduction

 This note is a sequel to our note \cite{KSTI}, and we refer to that paper for a general introduction and motivation.
 In part I we were mainly concerned with the construction of what we call analytic $K$-theory of Tate rings and a comparison with continuous $K$-theory as proposed by Morrow \cite{morrow-hist}.
 The main result there was a weak equivalence between continuous and analytic $K$-theory for regular noetherian Tate rings admitting a ring of definition satisfying a certain weak resolution of singularities property.
 Negative continuous $K$-theory was studied by Dahlhausen in \cite{Dahlhausen}.

 The goal here is to study more closely the properties of analytic $K$-theory.
 It turns out that analytic $K$-theory has good formal properties, similar to Weibel's homotopy $K$-theory, without any regularity assumption.
 However, we have to restrict to Tate rings admitting a noetherian, finite dimensional ring of definition.
 In particular, for such Tate rings we establish the analytic Bass fundamental theorem (Corollary~\ref{cor:BassFT}), pro-homotopy invariance (Corollary~\ref{cor:pro-homotopy-invariance}), Milnor excision (Theorem~\ref{thm:excision}), and descent for rational coverings of the associated adic space (Theorem~\ref{thm:descent}).
 The latter allows us to globalize the definition of analytic $K$-theory to adic spaces satisfying a finiteness condition.
+In addition, we use our results to prove that analytic $K$-theory of such Tate rings is in fact weakly equivalent to the ``$\A^{1}$-localization'' of Morrow's continuous $K$-theory \cite{morrow-hist} (see Corollary~\ref{cor:A1-loc}).
+We thank the referee for suggesting to do so.

 Our main tool is a fibre sequence relating the continuous $K$-theory of a ring of definition, or more generally a Raynaud type model, with the analytic $K$-theory of a Tate ring (Theorems~\ref{thm.weakfibresequence}, \ref{thm:fund-fib-model}).